containers/quadlet/docs/Fileformat.md

 systemd configuration.
 The custom section is also visible in the generated file, but with a `X-` prefix which means systemd ignores it.

+Quadlet also supports `systemd --user` unit.
+Any quadlet files stored in `$XDG_CONFIG_HOME/containers/systemd` (default is `~/.config/containers/systemd`) will be converted to user systemd services.
+These work more or less the same as the regular system units, with some exceptions when it comes to uid mappings (see below).

 # Container files

 Container files are named with a `.container` extension and contain a